DO YOU WANT HELP TO DEAL WITH A SWARM?

 Do seek assistance as soon as possible after becoming aware of a swarms arrival.

-Collection of the swarm is best performed as soon as possible, to prevent the possibility of the colony later moving indoors into a chimney or, cavity, as once inside it is usually very difficult to remove.
+swarm is best performed as soon as possible, to prevent the possibility of the colony later moving indoors into a chimney or, cavity, as once inside it is usually very difficult to remove.
 If you believe that the bees are already inside the structure of your

 It is suggested that you check out the excellent national British Bee Keepers Association (B.B.K.A) web site.